artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 I've done a longer write up on the how and why we use VS Code in [JavaScript projects][vcode-js], however here I'd like to consider the cultural aspect of the choice.
 It's common practice among web technologists to all have different editors on a project, and for their editors to generally do little work for them.
 A lot of this culture came from the TextMate and Rails days with the infamous [blog in 15 minutes video][tm-blog].
 When I was a web developer, I also did this.

 When you spend a lot of time in a [powerful IDE][xcode], it gets pretty hard to go back to a bare-bones editor.
 VS Code sits at a good (just past) half-way point between text editor and IDE.
-You can get a lot of the flexibility from a text editor, making it's good for one off files and IDEs where you have fully spec'd out projects.
+You can get a lot of the flexibility from a text editor, making it good for one off files and IDEs where you have fully spec'd out projects.

 Being able to have project specific setups is where VS Code really starts to shine.
 One thing that is working well for us is to gradually add project settings for our apps, first we add the ability to run tests with an attached debugger by adding a `launch.json`: